thegooddocsproject/chronologue/content/_index.md

 {{% marginnote %}} Chronologue is a fictional object {{% /marginnote%}}

 Lorem ipsum dolor sit amet. {{% sidenote %}}Some sidenote{{% /sidenote %}}

+This is a "list" page since it should list the other pages.